Serkan-devel/Illuminaten-schnittstelle/messenger.md

 Considering that almost all messenger encryption happends on the server-side, an admin or a hacker only needs to view all plaintext authentication requests, or tamper with the encryption keys.
 Users of the messenger won't notice if anything got tampered or spyed on but it's still enough to give them a false-sense of security.

+Before using the messenger, you first have to [authenticate](auth.html#authenticate-with-messenger) to it seperately.

 ## View conversations
 ### `https://www.minds.com/api/v2/messenger/conversations`
 * Method: `GET`